DuxfordSBD/duxfordsbd.github.io/_posts/news/2014-09-07-race-day-is-here.md

 ---
-teaser: "The day has finally come"
+teaser: "The day has finally come!"
 title: Race Day is Here!
 description:
 layout: page